NickUfer/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 All
-[ORY technology follows architecture principles](https://www.ory.sh/docs/ecosystem/software-architecture-philosophy) that work best on oontainer orchestration systems such as Kubernetes, CloudFoundry, OpenShift, and similar projects.
+[ORY technology follows architecture principles](https://www.ory.sh/docs/ecosystem/software-architecture-philosophy) that work best on container orchestration systems such as Kubernetes, CloudFoundry, OpenShift, and similar projects.
 While it is possible to run the ORY stack on a RaspberryPI, the integration with the Docker and Container ecosystem is best documented and supported.
 ORY's architecture is designed along several guiding principles: